williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 # SE-NTRAL: Your AI-Powered Companion for Solutions Engineering Excellence

-**Built on the foundation of Stephen Brook's [SE-NTRAL platform](https://se-ntral.quick.shopify.io/)** – the semantic search tool that revolutionized how SEs share and discover merchant context across the team.

-**This project extends SE-NTRAL locally:** We've taken Stephen's vision of intelligent SE collaboration and added comprehensive Cursor-based workflows, automated context gathering, and structured merchant management.
-Think of it as SE-NTRAL's local companion – build your context here, sync to [SE-NTRAL platform](https://se-ntral.quick.shopify.io/) for team-wide sharing.

----

 ## 🎯 What is SE-NTRAL?

 SE-NTRAL is a Cursor-based AI assistant specifically designed for Shopify Solutions Engineers.
 Built to understand the unique challenges of SE work, it helps you: